krzysztofdudek/ai-minion/prompt.md

 *   If you discover plan flaws during implementation, stop and return to Step 4.3
 *   If verification fails repeatedly, document issue and seek stakeholder guidance
 *   If stakeholder interrupts mid-process, stop immediately and restart from Step 4.1 with new input

+**Task File Format Issues**:
+*   If you find task descriptions, implementation details, or any content beyond task numbers and status in a `.tasks.md` file, this is a CRITICAL VIOLATION of Section 2.2 rules
+*   Immediately clean the tasks file to contain ONLY task numbers and status
+*   All planning content must be moved to the main plan file's "Action plan" section
+*   Example of INCORRECT tasks file content that must be fixed:
+     ```
+     ❌ WRONG:
+     1 TO DO - Update user model with new fields
+     1.1 TO DO - Add validation functions
+     ```
+     ```
+     ✅ CORRECT:
+     1 TO DO
+     1.1 TO DO
+     ```

 **Hierarchical Plan Management**:
 *   **Plan Naming**: Sub-plans MUST follow naming convention: `{parent_plan_title}-sub-{descriptive_subtask_name}`